augmentaudio/datacupV2/content/legal/cookie-policy.md

 ## Where can I get further information?

-If you have any questions about our use of cookies or other technologies, please email us at contact@cupofdata.com or by post to:
+If you have any questions about our use of cookies or other technologies, please email us at contact@datacup.net or by post to:

 ```
-3Blades LLC DBA Cup of Data
+3Blades LLC DBA Data Cup
 3423 Piedmont Rd NE
 Atlanta, GA 30305
 ```